qileilove/capybaraDemo-1/README.md

 ```
 $ ./dockerBuild.sh
 ```
-### Step 3 - Run the test suite against one of the browsers
+### Step 3 - Run the test suite

+Capybara uses different 'drivers' to interface with a web browser.
 The Selenium driver for Capybara is the default, and by default it executes tests againts Firefox.
+The test suite can be run against any one of several browsers by selecting differnet drivers.

 ```
 $ ./dockerRun.sh -u <yourGithubID> -p <yourGitHubPassword>